 AccelOne broke this project down into two phases and Sprints, each with three iterations:

-The team configuration consisted of six resources: four (4) senior-level developers, including two (2) Senior iOS Developers, a Senior Android Developer, and a Back End Senior Developer, a Mobile QA Analyst, and the Product Owner, who oversaw production and gave precise specifications.
+The team configuration consisted of six resources: four senior-level developers, including two senior iOS developers, a senior Android developer, and a back end senior developer, a mobile QA analyst, and the product owner, who oversaw production and gave precise specifications.

 With the team in place, AccelOne’s team exposed all of the software parameters for each of the devices in order to understand their nuances.
-Two back end server environments were put in place: Staging, for preview/QA Beta versions, and Production, to serve release versions of the application.
+Two back end server environments were put in place: (1) staging, for preview/QA beta versions, and (2) production, to serve release versions of the application.

-The first phase of the application, encompassing about three (3) months of work, included the completion of the architecture of the iOS Application and Back-end.
-Also completed in this time were the login process and initial framework for Ziing support.
+The first phase of the application, encompassing about three months of work, included the completion of the architecture of the iOS application and back end.
+Also completed at this time were the login process and initial framework for Ziing support.

 The technology stack was as follows:

-The delivery of all phases of the application were successful, and were completed within budget of the project and accomplished all of the performance requirements.
+The delivery of all phases of the application were successful and were completed within budget of the project, and all performance requirements were accomplished.

 The projected timeline was stretched to accommodate the release of the new iOS 10 and iPhone 7 frameworks, granting a clear competitive edge for the client at launch.